Stanissse/AboutMe/_teaching/AI-MUI-3.md

 location: "Innsbruck, Austria"
 ---

-Introduction to artificial intelligence and Python programming, covering fundamental concepts and practical applications using real-world examples.
+Introduction to artificial intelligence and Python programming, covering fundamental concepts and practical applications using real-world examples **(2023 - 2024)**